swc-project/website/pages/docs/usage/core.md

 # @swc/core

-These are the core SWC APIs usefuly for build tool authors.
+These are the core SWC APIs mainly useful for build tool authors.

 ## transform